One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 Playing tug of war with a dog may sometimes encourage dog biting.
 Therefore, we want to follow clear tug rules.

-If my dog accidentally gets his teeth on me during playtime, I give a no-mark (Uh-oh), and stop the game right away, followed by a short break.
-If my dog fails to drop the toy on a Drop command, then I stop playing with him.
+If my dog accidentally gets his teeth on me during playtime, I give a no-mark (Uh-oh), stop the game right away, and follow-up with a short break.

-I do not play tug-of-war with my Shiba Inu because he gets too excited and reactive even with stringent rules.
-He will follow the rules during the tug game but after play is over, he shows dog aggressive behavior during other activities, such as dog walking.
+I do not play tug-of-war with my Shiba Inu because he gets too excited and reactive, even with stringent rules.
+He will follow the rules during the tug game, but after play is over, he shows dog aggressive behavior during other activities, such as dog walking.
 For example, he started leash biting again after playing tug.

 If our dog starts to play rough with members of the household after playing, cease tug games altogether.

 The best tug playmate for my Shiba is another dog.
-That way, he knows that rough play is acceptable with another dog but never acceptable with a human.
+That way, he knows that rough play is acceptable with another dog, but never acceptable with a human.
 At the same time, he has an outlet for his rough play desires.

 Dog Play 4 – Ball Games